findemoryfood/FindEmFood/UserDocumentation.md

 - Activate Dark Mode: Click the “Dark Mode” checkbox to switch between light and dark themes.

+### **Font Size**

+- Adjust the font size: Move the slider to the right to increase the font size and to the left to decrease the font size.

+### **Restore Defaults*

+- Restore the Default Settings: Click "Restore Defaults" to restore the default settings.

 ###  **Use My Location**

 - This option allows the GPS to automatically set your current position as the starting point for navigation.